Navid Mir – Class of 2021

-Any additional experiences that you would like to share with students to help them prepare for college?: The experience I would like to share are from conversations with mentors who have given me great advice.
+Any additional experiences that you would like to share with students to help them prepare for college?: The experiences I would like to share are from conversations with mentors who have given me great advice.
 The first piece of advice is to not worry about making the perfect decision for things.
 Try your best to make an informed decision, but with drive and hard work, most things can work out favorably.
-The next advice I have is to run towards your problems, not away.
+The next piece of advice I have is to run towards your problems, not away.
 Don’t put them off, which can exacerbate a situation.

 Student Life at UCSB